pavanbelagatti/MERN-stack-todo/README.md

 **This is a simple todo app that is built with MERN stack [MongoDB, Express, React and Node.js]**

 ## Prerequisites
-1. Node.js installed
+1. Node.js - download and install the latest Node.js available from this [link](https://nodejs.org/en/).
-2. MongoDB free account
+2. MongoDB free account from this [link](https://www.mongodb.com/cloud)
-3. Postman for testing the endpoints of the Backend API
+3. Postman for testing the endpoints of the Backend API, this is optional but really good to verify the api end points in our backend to see everything is working as expected.
+You can download postman from this [link](https://www.postman.com/downloads/)

 ## How to playaround?
 Make sure you clone the repository with the commnd `git clone https://github.com/pavanbelagatti/MERN-stack-todo.git` on your terminal/local